Coteh/MinesweeperClone/README.md

 │   ├ **(Filters included as separate .js files that are currently used by MinesweeperClone)**
 │   ├───pixelate.js         (or pixelate.min.js)        (@v1.0.6)
 │   ├───pixelate.js.map     (or pixelate.min.js.map)    (@v1.0.6)

+You can run `./scripts/download-pixi.sh` to download the non-minified files that can be used for development purposes, or `./scripts/download-pixi.sh prod` to download the minified files for production.

 Browserify is used to patch together all the js files linked via require into a single bundle.js file.
 To do this, run the following: